garvita2003/VE3_Assignment/README.md

 # VE3_Assignment - MERN Task Manager Application
-This Website deals with the Task Management System based on Authentication as well as Authorized Users : An Individual can not only create a task for them but also prioritize them to - low, medium and high categories.
-While creating the task they can even add the title, description,due date, task completed for pending.
-We can even perform CRUD operation to create a new task, update the task, delete the task, read / view a task created on a particular current date.
-In this application we have a different navigation over the Pending, Overdue and Completed Tasks separately as well as together.
+This Website deals with the Task Management System based on Authentication as well as Authorized Users : An Individual can not only create a task for them but also prioritize them - low, medium and high categories.
+While creating a task we can even add the title, description,due date of the task, task completed or pending status.
+We can even perform CRUD operation to create a new task, update the task, delete the task, read / view a task created on a current date.
+In this application we can even navigate separately over the Pending, Overdue and Completed Tasks.
 We have a star icon while creating a task we can complete the task by clicking on that star icon.
 Along with that we also have a feature of Statistical Representation of Users overall task details.

 ## Features

 ### User-side features
 - Signup
 - Login
 - Logout